What if the federal deficit didn’t actually matter? Modern Monetary Theory explained

 But, in order to do that, the bank uses the NAIRU, or the Non-Accelerating Inflation Rate of Unemployment, a specific—but arbitrary—rate of unemployment that the Federal Reserve believes must be sustained to offset inflationary risks.
 It deems that inflation would rise if unemployment dipped during a strong economy, so in accordance with standard monetary policy, it increases interest rates to decrease borrowing and spending—and employment.

 The targeted number is a crapshoot, and when pressed by Representative Alexandria Ocasio-Cortez during a congressional hearing, Federal Reserve chairman Jerome Powell recently admitted he had kept the number too high, at around 6%, which means 2 million people remain unemployed during a perceived “good economy.”
 That leads Kelton to call NAIRU “a 50-year-old doctrine that relies on human suffering to fight inflation.”
-MMT economists believes it’s possible to keep the maximum number of people employed and still keep the economy stable, using prudent fiscal policy.
+MMT economists believe it’s possible to keep the maximum number of people employed and still keep the economy stable, using prudent fiscal policy.

 Jobs for all

-Kelton has proposal for avoiding that human suffering: keeping inflation low even while everyone has a job, via a “federal job guarantee,” whereby anyone unemployed who wants to work would be given a job by the government.
+Kelton has a proposal for avoiding that human suffering: keeping inflation low even while everyone has a job, via a “federal job guarantee,” whereby anyone unemployed who wants to work would be given a job by the government.
 Ideally, these jobs would be based in the “care economy” that would contribute to improving communities for the public good.
 The jobs would be federally funded, but locally administered, because a small locality in northeastern Oklahoma, say, knows its community’s needs best.
 Positions could stretch from construction and conservation to the arts, based on the individual’s skills and interests.

 The U.S. came close to this during the New Deal era, when the Works Progress Administration employed 8.5 million people, stopping just short of guaranteeing full employment.
 More recently, Argentina’s Jefes de Hogar program, inspired directly by MMT economists, created 2 million public jobs in 2oo2.

 Those jobs would directly put income into the hands of the people.
 They’d be remunerated with a competitive wage (Kelton suggests $15 per hour) and benefits package, which would not only help people live dignified lives, but also drive up wages, and the quality of jobs, in the private sector.
-“Why would you take Amazon’s eight dollars and 50 cents an hour, in subpar working conditions,” she says, “if you could have 15 bucks an hour and healthcare and paid sick leave?”
+“Why would you take Amazon’s $8.50 an hour, in subpar working conditions,” she says, “if you could have 15 bucks an hour and healthcare and paid sick leave?”

-Imagine this program during our current recession: it would put the 40 million unemployed to work for public services, creating a smoother economy, a strong baseline wage, and a more experienced pool of people from which to hire, all of which Kelton says supply stability against inflation, without the need for monetary action.
+Imagine this program during our current recession: It would put the 40 million unemployed to work for public services, creating a smoother economy, a strong baseline wage, and a more experienced pool of people from which to hire, all of which Kelton says supply stability against inflation, without the need for monetary action.
 What’s more, this spending would be automatically stabilized, meaning fiscal tweaks would happen without the need for more legislation every time there was a new economic crisis.
 The deficit would naturally expand during a recession, as the government paid out more wages to hire people who had lost their private sector jobs, then shrink as people recover and move back into the private sector.

 Putting people into public work also produces physical resources, which Kelton says should be the new framing when considering ambitious programs.
 When appraising the Green New Deal—or Medicare For All—the question shouldn’t be “how will you pay for it?” but, “do we have the doctors and nurses?” or “do we have the infrastructure?”
-Similarly, for education: “do we have the faculty and facilities?”
+Similarly, for education: “Do we have the faculty and facilities?”
 Taxing would be necessary, to ward off inflation or deflation, and would be implemented at a precise, calculated figure.
 Taxing would not be for the purpose of scraping up the dollars, because the dollars are already there.

 Communicating a new narrative

 When the “pay-for” question is posed at a presidential debate, or on 60 Minutes, it’s understandable that progressive candidates proposing Medicare For All and such programs can appear effectively cornered.
-For Bernie Sanders to run in a crowded field and announce, “we can do this with only offsetting 50% of the spending” wouldn’t click with the customary thinking.
+For Bernie Sanders to run in a crowded field and announce, “We can do this with only offsetting 50% of the spending” wouldn’t click with the customary thinking.
 “You don’t want to be that guy,” Kelton says, “when nobody has paved the way and nobody’s going to help you.”
-It’s easier to say: tax the rich.
+It’s easier to say: Tax the rich.

 In order for propositions to be taken seriously, MMT has to move from the theoretical to the mainstream.
 Kelton is optimistic that, after a pandemic and years of gridlock, people are curious, and she’s seen a “ratcheting up of serious interest” from media and policymakers.
 As the CARES Act showed, flickers of MMT are already happening, if inadvertently.